The Mercedes GLS is an exciting SUV (but you wouldn't know by looking at it)

-The old adage, "jack of all trades, master of none" is generally considered a warning against trying to be or do many things.
-But, that didn't dissuade Mercedes-Benz from giving the 2020 GLS SUV as many features as possible, including its amazing MBUX infotainment system and adaptive suspension system.
-While the majority of the time, the vehicle will be cruising on the highway and dodging shopping carts in the parking lots of boutique shopping districts, it's also an SUV that's ready to traverses the mountains when society goes sideways.
+The old adage "jack of all trades, master of none" is generally considered a warning against trying to be or do many things.
+But that didn't dissuade Mercedes-Benz from giving the 2020 GLS SUV as many features as possible, including its amazing MBUX infotainment system and adaptive suspension system.
+While the majority of the time the vehicle will be cruising on the highway and dodging shopping carts in the parking lots of boutique shopping districts, it's also an SUV that's ready to traverses the mountains when society goes sideways.

 Sponsored Links